gecBurton/djangorestframework-jsonschema/README.rst

 - accessible to anyone with knowledge of JSONSchema
 - extensible by anyone with a rudimentary understanding of Django

-In is suggested that this package is used with json-api_.
+It is suggested that this package is used with json-api_.

 Requirements
 ------------